State media: Economic freedom

 It is common for countries with strict control of newspapers to have fewer firms listed per capita on their markets and less developed banking systems.
 These findings support the public choice theory, which suggests higher levels of state ownership of the press would be detrimental to economic and financial development.
 This is due to state media being commonly associated with autocratic regimes where economic freedom is severely restricted and there is a large amount of corruption within the economic and political system.

+Trust

+In countries like Hungary (as of 2024) and Poland (as of 2022), state media has suffered from low levels of trust.
+Surveys have found that state-owned television in Russia is viewed by the Russian public as one of the country's most authoritative and trusted institutions.